This post may contain affiliate links. Please read our disclosure policy.

 • Canned beans: Cook for about 30 minutes.

-red beans simmering in a pot.
+a small batch of red beans and rice simmering in a pot.

 1. Serve: Spoon the red beans and sausage over cooked rice.
 Garnish with sliced green onions, if desired.